abritoh/data-eng-hive-automic/README.md

 ## Automic Broadcom

 Broadcom company provides industrial grade automation tools like **Autosys** ─used in support engineering to manage/control process/jobs─ and **Automic** to streamline operations in big data environments.
+Automic is designed to automate business processes, IT operations, and data workflows, integrating orchestration, scheduling, and monitoring features.

 ## Focus on Optimization in Data Lakes